-- Fares increased more where competition is less, namely at taxi ranks and in rural areas. - Supply increased more in cities compared to rural areas, with the increased supply being mainly associated with the taxi rank and hailing segments of the industry. - Much of the turmoil following deregulation was as a result of a lack of qualitative requirements on operators, taxi drivers and the vehicles.
+- Fares increased more where competition is less, namely at taxi ranks and in rural areas. - Supply increased more in cities compared to rural areas, with the increased supply being mainly associated with the taxi rank and hailing segments of the industry.

-9 Page 174 of footnote 7.
+&lt;sup>10 Page 174 of footnote 7.

-10 This breakup of the market is confirmed by Bekken and Longva who state that public sector contracts amount to about 56% of the total taxi trips, with 21% of trips paid for by companies and 23% by private persons.
+&lt;sup>11 This breakup of the market is confirmed by Bekken and Longva who state that public sector contracts amount to about 56% of the total taxi trips, with 21% of trips paid for by companies and 23% by private persons.